 These are emotive questions that can be difficult to discuss.
 If you’re looking for somewhere to start, the MyValues web-tool can help you identify, consider and create statements that communicate your wishes about medical treatment.

 Consider appointing someone to make decisions for you

-A substitute decision maker, also known as a medical enduring power of attorney, can make medical decisions when you are unable to participate in the decision making.
+A medical treatment decision maker can make medical decisions on your behalf if you are unable to participate in decision making.

 Consider choosing someone who: